29 Sept 2017

 China’s Footwear Market

-I. Market overview
+I. Market Overview

-To over 56% of the respondents, the most preferred leather material is sheepskin (lambskin), followed by cowhide (47.3%) and suede (26.9%).
+For 56% of the respondents, the preferred leather material was sheepskin (lambskin), followed by cowhide (47.3%) and suede (26.9%).

 Children’s shoes market:

 According to Euromonitor, China’s children’s shoes market was worth RMB48 billion in 2016, a year-on-year increase of 9%.
 For the same period, figures released by China’s National Bureau of Statistics show that there were 230 million children aged 15 and under living in the country, and 17.86 million babies born throughout the course of the year.
 In view of this, the children’s shoes market clearly has enormous growth potential.

 In recent years, many of the leading children’s footwear brands have attached increased importance to product quality, while there has also been a greater emphasis on producing healthier footwear.
 Inevitably, elements such as the style, quality and comfort of shoe products directly influence consumer buying decisions.

 Various adult footwear brands have also entered the children’s market over recent years.
 In addition to the established international brands, such as Nike and Adidas, several domestic brands have also entered the children’s garment, footwear and accessories market, including Li Ning, Anta, 361 Degrees and Xtep.
 Apart from developing additional revenue areas, building an extended brand allegiance has also been a priority for many of these domestic brands.